ItzARubix/ItzARubix/README.md

-Currently reading: Nothing lol (Finished The Lost Metal by Brandon Sanderson and now I just don't have the motivation to start anything new).
+Currently reading: Introduction to Topological Manifolds by John M. Lee (Finished The Lost Metal by Brandon Sanderson and now I just don't have the motivation to start anything new in terms of fiction).

 On the queue:
 1. Elantris